FireEmblemUniverse/scratch/tutorials/how-to-decomp/search.md

 things to hard rules require you to have some background knowledge about what things are called internally.
 Some basic tips that I've found useful, however:

+- **It will take multiple tries.** Be persistent; your first guess will usually be wrong.
+In these cases, try different capitalizations, synonyms for the same words, etc. The decomp *mostly* uses similar terminology to other tools, which can help narrow down the exact phrasing.

+- You'll often search something so general that there are *way* too many results to be useful.
+I don't know about you, but I do not have the patience to sift through every occurrence of the word "battle" (by my count, 973 just in files ending with `.c`).
+In these cases, I usually look at the first few results and see if the filename looks useful.
+If not, back to the drawing board.

 - The grep-based tools I recommended earlier are case-sensitive by default (meaning `Stat` and `stat` are counted differently).
 This can be annoying if you don't know the exact capitalization, but it can help separate function